gedu/multi-module-android-mvvm-arch/README.md

 # Brunch

-It is an example app using some open public APIs provided for an interview test.
+It is an example app using an open public APIs provided for an interview test.
 I used multi-modules architecture, dividing View, Business and Sources.
 It still has some improvements to add, like gradle dependencies handling.
 Will be good to review some of the dependencies and change `implementation` to `api`.